OliverGrainge/Advanced-AI-on-Arm/lab3.md

 ## Step 11: Push Quantized Models to Android Device

-2. Connect your device via USB cable and authorize your computer when prompted
+1. Connect your device via USB cable and authorize your computer when prompted

-3. Push the model files to device:
+2. Push the model files to device:

 ```bash
 adb push llama-models/*gguf* /sdcard/Android/data/com.example.llama/files/
 ```

-Verify files:
+Verify the files have been transferred with:

 ```bash
 adb shell ls /sdcard/Android/data/com.example.llama/files/